Smoked Tuna Salad

 Knead dough for about 3 to 4 minutes.
 Let rest in the refrigerator, covered with plastic wrap, for 30 minutes.
 With a pasta machine or by hand roll dough out to desired thickness.
 Use machine or knife to cut into strips of desired width.

-Variation add dry ground muchroom, sweet papprika, curry powder, tandoorie or dry spinach to the flour to give different flavor and color to your fresh pasta.
+Variation add dry ground mushroom, sweet paprika, curry powder, tandoori or dry spinach to the flour to give different flavour and colour to your fresh pasta.

-Variation: spinach, arugulla, tarragon, cilantro, roasted red pepper... any nuts will do as I do not care for pine nuts.
+Variation: spinach, arugula, tarragon, cilantro, roasted red pepper... any nuts will do as I do not care for pine nuts.